International Conference on Mobile Computing and Networking

 MobiCom, the International Conference on Mobile Computing and Networking, is a series of annual conferences sponsored by ACM SIGMOBILE dedicated to addressing the challenges in the areas of mobile computing and wireless and mobile networking.
-Although no rating system for computer networking conferences exists, MobiCom is generally considered to be the best conference in these areas, and it is the fifth highest-impact venue in all of Computer Science.
-The quality of papers published in this conference is very high.
-The acceptance rate of MobiCom typically around 10%, meaning that only one tenth of all submitted papers make it through the tough peer review filter.
+Although no rating system for computer networking conferences exists, MobiCom is generally considered the best conference in these areas, and as of May 2003 it was the fifth highest-impact venue in computer science.
+Since 2010, MobiCom's peer review acceptance rate has been around 15%.

-According to SIGMOBILE, "the MobiCom conference series serves as the premier international forum addressing networks, systems, algorithms, and applications that support the symbiosis of mobile computers and wireless networks.
-MobiCom is a highly selective conference focusing on all issues in mobile computing and wireless and mobile networking at the link layer and above."

 MobiCom Conferences have been held at the following locations: